 The entire period of activity spanned 4 weeks and 33 hours exactly.

-< click on image for full programme details on CMR website
+Click on poster below for full programme details on CMR website

 Video documentation. : Kane Baker introduces a collaborative performance of John Cage's 4'33'' at Gaslights, Redruth, Cornwall on Sat 22nd Sept.